December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 1. Create and Optimize Google Business Profile

 Your Google Business Profile (GBP) is the cornerstone of local SEO.
-It’s your free digital storefront on Google, appearing in the Map Pack and on Google Maps.
-A complete, accurate GBP listing makes you visible, trustworthy, and easy to contact — and it directly impacts whether searchers call, visit, or buy.
+It appears in the Map Pack and on Google Maps, and a complete, accurate GBP listing makes you visible, trustworthy, and easy to contact.

 3D rendering of a storefront with a map pin and a business info card showing 4.8 stars.